wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-public-folders/includes/implement-mail-enabled.md

    ![Create a new public folder](../media/create-new-public-folder.png)

-   In the information pane on the right, note that Mail settings is disabled.
+   In the information pane on the right, Mail settings is disabled.

 5. Select the **Enable** link underneath.
 6. In the Warning dialog, select **Yes**.